Landlord Insurance Salem Oregon: What Property Owners Need (2026)

 Of course, multi-unit properties cost more.
 And properties with wildfire exposure in parts of Marion County may carry higher premiums too.

-So if you own a small multi-unit in Salem, it’s worth getting a quote specific to your building rather than guessing off a single-family number.
+So if you own a small multi-unit in Salem, it’s worth getting a quote specific to your building.
+Don’t guess off a single-family number.

 Here’s the bigger risk, though.
-Many landlords overpay because they haven’t looked at their coverage in years.
-Even so, if you’ve had the same policy since you first rented the place out, it’s worth a fresh review.
+Many landlords overpay because they haven’t reviewed their coverage in years.
+Even so, if you’ve had the same policy since you first rented the place out, it’s worth a fresh look.
 Rates shift.
 Discounts change.
 And a ten-minute conversation could save you real money.

 Bottom line: landlord coverage is one of the more affordable ways to protect a major investment.
 Going without it is the expensive part.